LinShi11/csci-476-594-spring2021-private/lab05/README.md

 Similar to last time, a popup appeared.
 However, it is displaying the cookie information instead of a message.
 Similar to last time, I tried the code in different fields and everything was the same as last time.

 ### Task 3:
-Although task 2 was cool, the cookie information is displayed to the victim, so the attacker could not actually see the information to do any damage.
+Although task 2 was cool, but the cookie information is displayed to the victim, so the attacker could not actually see the information to do any damage.
 This time, we are trying to pass the cookie information to the attack's machine:
 ![attack](Task3-1.PNG)
 ```
 [03/10/21]seed@VM:~/.../lab05$ nc -lknv 5555